th2-net/th2-check1/README.md

 #### max-event-batch-content-size
 The max size in bytes of summary events content in a batch defined in _max-event-batch-content-size_ setting. _The default value is set to 1048576_

+#### rule-execution-timeout
+The default rule execution timeout is used if no rule timeout is specified.
+Measured in milliseconds

 #### auto-silence-check-after-sequence-rule
 Defines a default behavior for creating CheckSequenceRule if `silence_check` parameter is not specified in the request.
 The default value is `false`

+#### time-precision
+The time precision is used to compare two time values.
+It is based on the `ISO-8601` duration format `PnDTnHnMn.nS` with days considered to be exactly 24 hours.
+Additional information can be found [here](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/Duration.html#parse(java.lang.CharSequence))

+#### decimal-precision
+The decimal precision is used to compare two number values.
+Can be specified in number or string format.
+For example `0.0001`, `0.125`, `125E-3`

 ## Required pins